Loyola University Chicago

 Jeffrey Fisher, Department of Philosophy

-Jeffrey Fisher is Lecturer in the Department of Philosophy at Loyola.
-He will be regularly teaching a course for Catholic Studies, titled “The Philosophical Foundations of Catholic Social Thought”, which introduces students to the rich history of Catholic philosophy and the manner in which Catholic Social Thought grew out of this tradition.
+Jeffrey Fisher is Lecturer in the Department of Philosophy at Loyola and Director of Catholic Studies.
+He regularly teaches a course for Catholic Studies: PHIL 288: “The Philosophical Foundations of Catholic Social Thought”, which introduces students to the rich history of Catholic philosophy and the manner in which Catholic Social Thought grew out of this tradition.
 His research focuses on Ancient Greek philosophy, including Plato's late metaphysics and its connections to the ethical and political philosophy of both Plato and Aristotle, and he runs an ancient philosophy reading group for the Philosophy Department.
 His has research and teaching interests in ethics and political philosophy and in the history of philosophy more generally.

 Naomi Fisher, Department of Philosophy

 Naomi Fisher is Director of Catholic Studies and Assistant Professor of Philosophy at Loyola University Chicago.
 She has broad interests in the history of philosophy and the interplay between that history and the history of Christianity.
-She specializes in the philosophy of Immanuel Kant and his immediate successors, focusing particularly on personhood, freedom, and nature.
+She specializes in the philosophy of Immanuel Kant and his immediate successors, focusing particularly on personhood, freedom, and nature, and she has a book forthcoming titled Schelling's Mystical Platonism: 1792-1802.
 She also as a graduate degree in Physics from UC Davis and has teaching interests in the relationship between science and religion.
-She is on the executive board of Philosophers in Jesuit Education and runs a working group in the Catholic Intellectual Tradition for the Hank Center for Catholic Intellectual Heritage.
-She is currently developing a course for Catholic Studies titled “Platonism and Catholicism”, to be taught in Fall 2022.
+She is on the executive board of Philosophers in Jesuit Education.
+In Fall 2022 she taught a course for Catholic Studies titled “Platonism and Catholicism”.

 Fr.
 Paddy Gilger, S. J., Department of Sociology